pili-zhangqiu/HCARD/minimu-9ahrs/README.md

 # minimu9-ahrs

+## Disclaimer:
+This folder contains files created by DavidEGrayson.
+This has been cloned into this respository as we modified the minimu-9ahrs.cpp file to output a CSV.

+Original repository at: minimu-9ahrs I2C connection: https://github.com/DavidEGrayson/minimu9-ahrs.git

+## Introduction:
 **minimu9-ahrs** is a program for reading sensor data from the Pololu MinIMU-9 and similar boards over I²C.
 It supports the following sensor chips: